ARION

 “Okay, so what’s changed?”

 Ken returned to his seat and motioned for the pilot to do the same.
 “We haven’t made any official announcements concerning the rumors because we didn’t want to get anyone’s hopes up until we knew for certain it would work.
 In the early days of their interstellar space program, the Sori encountered the same mysterious rays that caused us to change.
-They had mutations, same as we did, but it took them years to find a solution.”
+They had mutations and mergers, same as we did, but it took them years to find a solution.”

 “Will it really work on us?”